-If you are getting married in a church in England, it is most likely that you will need to have your banns read both in the church where the marriage is to take place and also in the parish of residence of both the bride and groom.
+If you are getting married in a church in England, it is most likely that you will need to have your banns read, not only in the church where the marriage is to take place, but also in the parish(es) of residence of both the bride and groom.

 Once the banns have been read three times, and assuming no objections have been made, a certificate will be prepared and sent to you.

 To read more about this ancient tradition, visit the dedicated information page at the Church of England’s official website by clicking here.